Curriculum Statement / Vision

 To be educated is to be learned – to know about God’s creation and about people who are part of it.
 However, facts and skills are of little value unless we have wisdom also – the ability to see what is important and what is not.
 Drawing on the best that’s been thought, said and taught in each subject, we hope that our curriculum enables children to appreciate and participate in the full richness of God’s creation and the human experience allowing students to discern the importance of each subject matter.
 Subjects work together to identify knowledge and develop students’ cognitive ability to recall knowledge and information, helping them to become self-regulated lifelong learners.

-The curriculum in each subject is set out on the 5 year curriculum maps that may be accessed and viewed on the subject links below shortly.
+The curriculum in each subject is set out on the 5 year curriculum maps that may be accessed and viewed on the subject pages.

 We recognise the intrinsic value of both knowledge and skills that are subject-specific.
 However, at Blessed William Howard we strive to create successful learners with engrained study habits.
 Therefore, our school curriculum and lessons are marked by a focus on cognitive and metacognitive skills.
 The teacher will enable all pupils to grapple with the same challenging content, with additional support for pupils who need it, utilising students working memory to study a topic in-depth to become fluent in the subject area.
 In our lessons, you will see clear success criteria that allow students to understand how to be successful in each and every lesson, knowledge recall to free up working memory and challenging and aspirational subject matter.